negrinho/deep_architect/docs/source/tutorials/new_modules.rst

             "kernel_size": h_kernel_size
         })

-If additionaly, we would like to set some attributes to fixed values and have other ones defined through hyperparameters, we can do as such
+If additionally, we would like to set some attributes to fixed values and have other ones defined through hyperparameters, we can do as such

 .. code:: python